How do I dispose of Latex Paint?

 4. W Enterprises in Crawfordsville also accepts electronics for recycling.
 Please visit their website for additional details, fees do apply.

-5. If WM formerly Ray's Trash Service is your current waste hauler, contact them directly for a special pick-up of electronics.
+5. You may contact your current waste hauler directly for options for a special pick-up of electronics.
 Fees do apply.

 3. Best Buy currently accepts electronics for recycling.
 Please contact your local store for accepted items and store hours.
 Additional information is also available on their website.